areshytko/typedframe/README.md

 **Typed wrappers over pandas DataFrames with schema validation.**

-`TypedDataFrame` is a lightweight wrapper over `pandas.DataFrame` that provides runtime schema validation and can be used to establish strong data contracts between interfaces in your Python source code.
+`TypedDataFrame` is a lightweight wrapper over `pandas.DataFrame` that provides runtime schema validation and can be used to establish strong data contracts between interfaces in your Python code.

 ```python
     >>> from typedframe import TypedDataFrame